corylanou/go-meetup/README.md

 ## I've tried everything, I still feel like I'm failing!

 Don't despair!
 We are here to help.
-Reach out to us on [slack - meetup-organizers channel](https://gophers.slack.com/messages/meetup-organizers/) and ask for help!
+Reach out to us on [slack - meetup-organisers channel](https://gophers.slack.com/messages/meetup-organisers/) and ask for help!
 We want you to succeed!